 How to Order a Repeat Prescription

-Patient Access is available to ALL our registered patients.
+Patient Access is the easiest and best way to order a repeat prescription.
+It is available to ALL our registered patients.
 Once registered, you can order your repeat prescription online.

 To register for this service, please click here.